Frontify/fondue/CONTRIBUTING.md

 We utilize [changesets](https://github.com/changesets/changesets) to manage our releases.

 To bump the version of a package, run `pnpm changeset` in the root directory and follow the prompts to select your package and version bump.

+When creating your changeset, please prefix the description with "When creating your changeset, please prefix the description with one of the following:

+-   `feat:` for a new feature
+-   `fix:` for a bug fix
+-   `chore:` for changes to the build process or auxiliary tools and libraries such as documentation generation
+-   `docs:` for documentation only changes
+-   `build:` for changes that affect the build system or external dependencies
+-   `refactor:` for a code change that neither fixes a bug nor adds a feature
+-   `perf:` for a code change that improves performance
+-   `test:` for adding missing tests or correcting existing tests
+-   `ci:` for changes to our CI configuration files and scripts

+These prefixes help to quickly identify the type of changes included in the release.
+The description should be easily readable and understandable.
+Clear and concise descriptions help others to understand the changes you've made and their impact on the project.

 A file containg your release notes will be created in the `.changeset` directory.

 After your change is merged to the `main` branch, the change will automatically be added to a release PR.